richardtallent/vue-simple-calendar/README.md

 The *intent* is to maintain compatibility with Chrome, Firefox, IE11, Edge, OS X Safari, iOS Safari, and the Android Silk browser.
 Note that this component is designed first for desktop web applications, not mobile, so while the component may *operate* on a mobile device, the limited resolution may not allow for much in the way of useful functionality.

 ### IE11 Support
-IE11 is not currently working in 2.2.0.
-Something is "off" with my babel configuration, and despite my best efforts, I can't seem to find an incantation that actually transpiles to IE11-compatible code.
-I'm looking for someone with more webpack/babel experience to take a look.

 I will be losing my ability to test in IE11 very soon, so I'll be relying on the community of users who need to support this browser to continue to test and provide feedback.

 ### Browsers and Localization